Techies-Collab-and-Upskill-Live-Project/bizease-web-backend/README.md

 ```bash
 python manage.py runserver
 ```
-Once the server is running, open your browser and navigate to `http://localhost:8000/api-docs` to view the apis documentation and also confirm the server is working
+Once the server is running, you can open your browser and navigate to `http://localhost:8000/api-docs/` to view the apis documentation and also confirm the server is working

 In case of any issue, please visit the official [django docs](https://docs.djangoproject.com/en/5.2/) or the official [python  docs](https://docs.python.org/3/) for help